This is a space for people who love ideas.

 what I’m reading, thinking, and caring about;

-how I make sense of the world as a gay multiracial Catholic; and
+how I make sense of the world; and

 ways I maintain an intellectual life outside of professional academia.